Healthy snack ideas

 • Milk and dairy foods

-We know that protein foods can make children feel fuller for longer, while also providing a good source of iron.
-Some snacks could include nut butters, egg and hummus.
+Protein foods can help children stay fuller for longer and give them a source of iron.
+Good snack ideas include smooth nut butters, eggs and hummus.

 Less healthy snack options can often provide children with high amounts of fat, sugar and salt.
 Try to limit foods such as crisps, chocolate, cakes, sweets, biscuits and ice cream.